PUBLIC POLICY

 • Encourage expansion of oral health data collection and reporting under KanCare

-• Actively engage Managed Care Organizations in increasing their dental provider network
+• Actively engage the Managed Care Organizations in keeping accurate lists of their provider networks, increasing their dental provider network and exploring incentive programs.

-• Deploy an impact campaign to reduce oral health disparities by encouraging dental offices to treat children and adults with disabilities.
+• Lead Dental Medicaid Facilitator campaign to reduce oral health disparities by encouraging dental offices to treat children and adults with disabilities.

 Improve public oral health